Electrostatics-induced breakdown of the integer quantum Hall effect in cavity QED: Abstract

 \section{Abstract}

-We analyze the recently observed breakdown of the integer quantum Hall effect in a two-dimensional electron gas embedded in a metallic split-ring resonator.
-By accounting for both the quantized vacuum field and electrostatic boundary modifications, we identify a mechanism that could potentially explain this breakdown in terms of non-chiral edge channels arising from electrostatic boundary effects.
-For experimentally relevant geometries, a minimal single-electron model of this mechanism predicts characteristic signatures and energy scales consistent with those observed in experiments.
-These predictions can be directly tested against alternative, purely vacuum-induced explanations to shed further light on the origin of this puzzling phenomenon.
+We address the prevailing theoretical explanation of the recently observed breakdown of the integer quantum Hall effect in a two-dimensional electron gas embedded in a metallic split-ring resonator.
+Within the same single-particle description of quantized Hall conductance, we compare previously proposed vacuum-induced transport modifications against an alternative mechanism that explains this breakdown in terms of non-chiral edge channels arising solely from electrostatic boundary effects.
+This direct comparison shows that for experimentally relevant parameters, the electrostatic contribution exceeds that of any vacuum-induced conductance modifications by many orders of magnitude and yields characteristic transport signatures and energy scales that align well with experimental observations.
+This finding sheds new light on this puzzling phenomenon, supporting an electrostatic rather than a vacuum-related interpretation that can be directly tested in experiments.